Have the freshest free hiking tips sent to you each month!

 Finally, you should turn to “the authorities”: the National Park Service, which dictates how many permits are awarded to hikers, and when.

-Some amazing views await you, regardless of how you tackle this trail.
+Some amazing views and wildlife encounters await you, regardless of how you tackle this trail.

 Mt.
 Rainier is not shy about sharing her spectacular beauty - even if she is the most dangerous active volcano in the USA!